Instruction for Authors

 Conference proceedings: Kandlikar S.G.
 (1997).
 Boiling Heat Transfer with Binary Mixtures, Proc.
 32nd National Heat Transfer Conference Baltmore, 342: 19- 26.

-If a reference has been obtained from the internet the address should be given.
+The address should be given if a reference has been obtained from the Internet.
 For example:

 Els Z. (2011).
 Data Availability and Requirements for Flood Hazard Mapping in South Africa, Stellenbosch University.
 Available online at http://scholar.sun.ac.za.
 Retrieved on 9th June 2018.

-All names authors must be shown in the reference list regardless of the number of authors that has contributed to the articles.
+All names of authors must be shown in the reference list regardless of the number of authors that have contributed to the articles.

 2.2 Figures

-All figures carry consecutive Arabic numbers, with descriptive caption, and must be referred to in the text.
+All figures carry consecutive Arabic numbers, with descriptive captions, and must be referred to in the text.
 Keep figures separate from the text, but indicate an approximate position for each in the margin.
-Authors who present any Figure(s) into their manuscript(s) that are not originally theirs; they must credit the original source(s) or author(s).
+Authors who present any Figure(s) in their manuscript(s) that are not originally theirs; must credit the original source(s) or author(s).
+Both colour and black and white files are accepted.

 Preparation: Figures submitted must be of high quality for direct reproduction.
-Line drawings should be prepared in black (India) ink on white paper, with legend included.
-Alternatively, good sharp photo-prints are acceptable.
-Photographs intended for halftone reproduction must be good glossy original prints, of maximum contrast.
-Clearly label each figure with author's name and figure number.
+Line drawings should be prepared in black ink on white paper, with a legend included.
+Alternatively, good sharp photo prints are acceptable.
+Photographs intended for halftone reproduction must be good glossy original prints of maximum contrast.
+Clearly label each figure with the author's name and figure number.
 Figure titles must be placed at the bottom of the Figure in bold.
 For example, Figure 1: Dar es Salaam City Urbanization trend, 1975-2002 (Source: Abebe, 2011).

 2.3 Equations and Formulate

-Chemical: Supply reproducible artwork for chemical equation.
+Chemical: Supply reproducible artwork for the chemical equation.
 Long reaction sequences should be treated like figures.

 2.4 Tables

-Number tables consecutively with roman numerals, and give each a clear descriptive caption at the top.
-Authors that present Table(s) into their manuscript(s) that are not originally theirs; they must credit the original source(s) or author(s).
+Number tables consecutively with Roman numerals, and give each a clear, descriptive caption at the top.
+Authors that present Table(s) in their manuscript(s) that are not originally theirs; must credit the original source(s) or author(s).

 Table 1: Sample table, topical values of beta coefficients